Husayn ibn Ali: Commemoration

-Shi'a Muslims consider pilgrimages to Husayn's tomb to be a source of divine blessings and rewards.
-According to Shi'a tradition the first such visit was performed by Husayn's son Ali al-Sajjad and the surviving family members during their return from Syria to Medina.
+Shia Muslims consider pilgrimages to the Imam Husayn Shrine to be a source of divine blessings and rewards.
+According to Sh'a tradition the first such visit was performed by Husayn's son al-Sajjad and the surviving family members during their return from Syria to their hometown Medina.
 The first historically recorded visit is Sulayman ibn Surad and the Penitents going to Husayn's grave before their departure to Syria.
-They are reported to have lamented and beaten their chests and to have spent a night by the tomb.
-Thereafter this tradition was limited to the Shi'a imams for several decades. before gaining momentum under the sixth Shi'a imam Jafar Sadiq and his followers.
+They are reported to have lamented and beaten their chests and to have spent a night by the grave.
+Thereafter this tradition was limited to the Shia Imams for several decades, before gaining momentum under the sixth Imam Ja'far al-Sadiq.
 Buyids and Safavids also encouraged this practice.
 Special visits are paid on 10 Muharram (Ashura Pilgrimage) and 40 days after the anniversary of Husayn's (Arba'in pilgrimage).
-In Shi'a tradition, Husayn's martyrdom is also connected to the hagiography of Yahya (John the Baptist).
+In Shia tradition, Husayn's martyrdom is also connected to the hagiography of Prophet Yahya (John the Baptist).
 The soil of Karbala, is considered to have miraculous healing effects.

+Muharram mourning ceremony at a large Husayniyya.

-Mourning for Husayn is considered by Shi'as to be a source of salvation in the afterlife, and is undertaken as a remembrance of his suffering.
+Mourning for Husayn is considered by Shia Muslims to be a source of salvation in the afterlife, and is undertaken as a remembrance of his suffering.
 After the death of Husayn, when his family was being taken to Ibn Ziyad, Husayn's sister Zaynab is reported to have cried out after seeing his headless body: "O Muhammad!...
 Here is Husayn in the open, stained with blood and with limbs torn off.
 O Muhammad!
 Your daughters are prisoners, your progeny are killed, and the east wind blows dust over them."
-Shi'a Muslims consider this to be the first instance of wailing and mourning over the death of Husayn.
-Husayn's son Ali al-Sajjad is reported to have spent the rest of his life weeping for his father.
+Shia Muslims consider this to be the first instance of wailing and mourning over the death of Husayn.
+Husayn's son Ali al-Sajjad, who succeeded his father, spent the rest of his life in Medina weeping for him.
 Similarly, Husayn's mother Fatima is believed to be weeping for him in paradise and the weeping of believers is considered to be a way of sharing her sorrows.
-Special gatherings (majalis; sing. majlis) are arranged in places reserved for this purpose, called husayniyya.
-In these gatherings the story of Karbala is narrated and various elegies (rawda) are recited by professional reciters (rawda khwan).
+Special gatherings (majalis; sing. majlis) are arranged in places reserved for this purpose, called Husayniyya.
+In these gatherings the story of Karbala is narrated and various elegies (rawda) are recited by professional reciters (Maddah).